fwyzard/chrono/README.md

 It can store a time interval with nanosecond resolution up to 9,000,000 seconds - slightly more than 100 days.

 A signed long integer can represent all integers up to 2^63-1, or 9,223,372,036,854,775,807 (~9e18).
-It can store a time interval with nanosecond resolution up to 9,000,000,000 seconds - alsmot 300 years.
+It can store a time interval with nanosecond resolution up to 9,000,000,000 seconds - almost 300 years.

 Sample outputs